England | Scotland | Wales | Northern Ireland | Ireland

 In her spare time, Dr Meikle has spent many hours watching her sons playing rugby and football and enjoys cooking dishes inspired those she learned from her French Basque mother.

-Dr Meikle consults at the surgery four half day sessions a week.
+Dr Meikle consults at the surgery four days a week.

 MB BCh (University of Wales 1987)